sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 ### Lock Bashing
 Locks can be bashed by attacking them with your weapon or fists.
 Your weapon or gloves/you will be damaged.
 Blunt and heavy weapons are best suited to the task.
 Player strength, weapon skill, and current fatigue are all accounted for in the formula.
 Power attacks give a 3x  bonus, but deal more damage back to the weapon/gloves/you.
 Bashing locks is a crime and can't be attempted while sneaking.

+### Needs
+The list has simple and balanced bonuses for eating, drinking, and sleeping regularly.
+Encourages roleplaying, without the burdening you with negative effects if you don't.

+Eating or drinking any item considered to be food by the game contributes to your 'food pool', based on the weight and value of the item.
+Once your food pool reaches a threshold, you will be considered Well Fed.
+Whist 'Well Fed', you will gain slow Health regeneration outside of combat, which makes eating a meal before setting off on a dungeon crawl very beneficial.
+Your food pool depletes over time and when it reaches zero, you will no longer be Well Fed.

+Sleeping in a bed provides a 'Well Rested' bonus that increases Fatigue by 50 points for a long period of time.
+Sleeping in a safe indoors location provides the bonus for 12 hours, and any other location provides it for 6 hours.
+You will also gain rested experience based on the amount of time slept.

 ### Enchantment Charging & Soulgems
 Enchanted weapons will automatically be recharged overtime based on your mysticism skill.